Anthony-BouKhalil/BingBot/README.md

 # BingBot
-A program that performs automated searches on bing using Selenoium to increase your Microsoft Rewards points.
+A program that performs automated searches on bing using Selenium to increase your Microsoft Rewards points.